denten-courses/LITAI/2024/README.md

 [504]: https://courseworks2.columbia.edu/files/13328962/download?download_frd=1
 [505]: https://courseworks2.columbia.edu/files/13328955/download?download_frd=1

+## Part III: Industrial Manufacture

 ### Week 5

+- Lovelace & Babbage
+-
+**Explore**: "[Sketch of The Analytical Engine Invented by Charles Babbage By L. F. MENABREA of Turin, Officer of the Military Engineers from the Bibliothèque Universelle de Genève, October, 1842, No. 82 With notes upon the Memoir by the Translator Ada Augusta, Countess of Lovelace][504]."

+### Week 6

 - "Introduction" in Brewster, William Tenney. [*Specimens of Narration*][502].
 H. Holt, 1895.
 - "From the [*Technique of the Drama: An Exposition of Dramatic Composition and Art*][503]